 • Bonus: $200 for refinancing 50k to $99,999; $1000 for refinancing 100k or more.

 You'll get anywhere from $100-$750 AND a lower interest rate (which is the only reason to refinance student loans, of course).
 If you decide to refinance your loan amount after using this tool, I really appreciate it!
-You help me out a lot by supporting this site and keeping this tool free for others to use.
+You help me a lot by supporting this site and keeping this tool free for others.

-Of course, consider the potential downsides of refinancing federal student loans before making a decision.
+Of course, consider the potential downsides of refinancing federal student loans before deciding.

 You can check your rate without affecting your credit score.
 Moreover, it only takes as little as a couple of minutes.
 I suggest checking at several companies, as you never know who will show up with the best interest rates to refinance your college costs.

 If you decide to go through with the refinancing, then your score takes a temporary hit.
-Even so, that's totally worth it if you're cutting your interest rate by 1%-3%.
+Even so, it would be totally worth it if you cut your interest rate by 1%-3%.
 One time I even had a client who dropped her rate from 13% to under 3%.
-That result is unusual, but I see folks all the time who save thousands in interest payments by refinancing their loans.
-I highly suggest you look into it if you owe less than twice your income.
+That result is unusual, but I see folks who save thousands in interest payments by refinancing their loans all the time.
+I highly suggest you consider it if you owe less than twice your income.

 Want to check refinancing interest rates?
 Check out these awesome refinancing bonuses available to Student Loan Planner® readers and clients.
 You won't get them at all if you visit the lender websites directly.
 Additionally, it doesn't affect the interest rate they offer.
 So you should definitely check it out.